5 Reasons Why Dog Poop Doesn’t Make Good Fertilizer

 Can You Use Dog Poop for Compost?

 Just because dog poop doesn’t make good fertilizer, does that mean it can’t be composted either?
 Sadly, the answer to this question is “yes.”
 Composting a natural process through which organic waste products are broken down into a nutrient-rich substance that can be used to fertilize plants.
 As you’ll remember from the last section, dog poop is high in protein which produces a very acidic waste product.
+Not to mention, it’s the dredge of your dog’s meals and has already had all the nutrients absorbed from it (theoretically, if your dog has good gut health)

 The other problem with dog poop is all of the parasites and bacteria it contains – those pathogens need to be exposed to 165°F temperatures for five days to kill them and that is unlikely to happen in your backyard compost heap.
 There are ways to compost it safely, but you might want to start a separate compost heap to do it, just to be safe.